How to Say "If the girl goes to the meadow, the girl can find the way" in Korean | -(으)면 Grammar

 Quick Answer: "If the girl goes to the meadow, the girl can find the way" in Korean is "소녀가 초원에 가면, 길을 찾을 수 있어요." (sonyeoga chowone gamyeon, gileul chateul su iteoyo.).
 It uses the -(으)면 grammar pattern (If/When (-(으)면)).
 Level: A2.

-Want to express "If the girl goes to the meadow, the girl can find the way" in Korean?
-Say "소녀가 초원에 가면, 길을 찾을 수 있어요.".
-The grammar point -(으)면 (A2) is essential for everyday Korean conversation.
-Read on for a full breakdown.
+"If the girl goes to the meadow, the girl can find the way" — in Korean, this becomes "소녀가 초원에 가면, 길을 찾을 수 있어요.".
+This example highlights -(으)면, a grammar pattern at the A2 level that appears everywhere in Korean.

 What does "If the girl goes to the meadow, the girl can find the way" mean in Korean?

-The Korean sentence "소녀가 초원에 가면, 길을 찾을 수 있어요." translates to "If the girl goes to the meadow, the girl can find the way." in English. "소녀가 초원에 가면, 길을 찾을 수 있어요." is a simple A1–A2 sentence that paints a clear scene.
-It ends with "-요" so it feels polite and warm.
-It is perfect for fairy-tale style narration.
+The Korean sentence "소녀가 초원에 가면, 길을 찾을 수 있어요." translates to "If the girl goes to the meadow, the girl can find the way." in English.
+The phrase "소녀가 초원에 가면, 길을 찾을 수 있어요." translates as "if the girl goes to the meadow, the girl can find the way".
+What makes it stand out is how Korean packages the entire idea: the subject comes first, the context follows, and the action wraps it up at the end.

 Pronunciation guide: sonyeoga chowone gamyeon, gileul chateul su iteoyo.